Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Introduction

 \section{Introduction}

-Simulators play a crucial role in the field of autonomous driving.
-According to Kalra et al., validating the performance of an autonomous vehicle with statistical significance would require an impractical 215 billion miles of real-world testing \cite{kalra2016driving}.
-With simulators, this process can speed up with lower resource costs.
-Simulators offer the ability to generate raw sensor data and ground truth under adverse weather conditions, which helps to enhance the robustness of perception algorithms \cite{shafaei2016play}.
-They also enable the simulation of complex traffic scenarios, including severe accidents, which aids in the improvement of driving policy and route planning models \cite{zhang2022trajgen}.
-Moreover, simulators facilitate testing the accuracy and stability of control methods by simulating the dynamics behavior of diverse vehicle types under various physics conditions \cite{wang2021optimal}.
-Additionally, simulators find applications in tasks such as vehicle cooperation and trajectory prediction related to autonomous driving \cite{wang2020multi}.

-The simulators are widely adopted in academia and industrial communities.
-In 2022, nearly half of the published methods related to autonomous driving in IEEE Transactions on Intelligent Transportation Systems were verified by simulators \cite{tits2022}.
-Leading technology companies in the autonomous driving industry, such as Waymo, Pony.ai, and Didi, emphasize the development and application of simulators \cite{waymo2021simulation, ponyai, didi}.
-Waymo's impressive performance, as reflected in the Disengagement Report from California between 2020 and 2023 \cite{sinha2021crash}, serves as compelling evidence of the critical role that realistic simulators play in achieving outstanding results \cite{waymo2021simulation}.
+In the realm of autonomous driving, the importance of simulators has been widely acknowledged within academic and industrial communities.
+From 2022 to 2023, over 50\% of the methods published in this domain were either trained or tested in simulation environments.
+This trend is particularly pronounced in driving decision-making tasks, where over 70\% of publications underwent verification in simulators.
+Simulators, as compared to real-world scenarios, exhibit the unique capability to swiftly synthesize sensor data on a large scale, replicating extreme weather conditions, unpredictable behaviors of radical drivers, and intricate traffic scenarios.
+Moreover, simulators offer the unique advantage of replaying traffic accidents without posing safety hazards.
+Kalra et al. highlighted the impracticality of achieving statistical significance in autonomous vehicle performance validation through real-world testing alone, estimating a staggering 215 billion miles of testing would be required \cite{kalra2016driving}.
+Addressing this challenge, Shuo et al. presented compelling evidence that introducing proper simulation methodologies can accelerate the evaluation process $10^3$ to $10^5$ times faster \cite{feng2023dense}.
+Leading technology companies in the autonomous driving industry, including Waymo, Pony.ai, and Didi, emphasize the development and application of simulators \cite{waymo2021simulation, ponyai, didi}.
+Waymo's remarkable performance, reflected in the Disengagement Report from California between 2020 and 2023 \cite{sinha2021crash}, serves as compelling evidence of the critical role that realistic simulators play in achieving outstanding results \cite{waymo2021simulation}.